What is Endometriosis?

 For milder cases of endometriosis, even less invasive methods of resection including traditional laparoscopy, or mini/micro laparoscopy can be used to diagnose and treat the symptoms associated with the disease.
 With accurate diagnosis and individualized treatment the quality of life of women suffering with pain can be greatly improved with almost invisible incisions and an extremely fast, almost painless recovery.

-Use our search tool to Find A Doctor or visit Dignity Health Medical Foundation - Saint Francis/St. Mary's to find the doctor that's right for you.
+Visit Dignity Health Medical Group - Saint Francis/St. Mary's to find the doctor that's right for you or use our search tool to Find A Doctor.